ckormanyos/real-time-cpp/examples/chapter09_07/readme.md

 # Hardware Setup

-The hardware setup is pictured in the image below.
+The hardware setup is shown in the image below.

 ![](./images/board7.jpg)